wmcbrine/tivoremote/README.rst

     working Dark Mode support, properly signed, etc.

-    The latest macOS app was built with pyinstaller rather than py2app, and I haven't quite got the procdeures worked into a shareable form yet, so for now I'm removing the unused setuptools stuff from git.
+    The latest macOS app was built with pyinstaller rather than py2app, and I haven't quite got the procedures worked into a shareable form yet, so for now I'm removing the unused setuptools stuff from git.

     Dark mode on the Mac actually works now. :)